Casehero

 To understand the strategies of Tesla in 2015, an analysis of the automotive industry is undertaken.

-How and why is the automotive industry changing in these years?
-How these changes affect competitors?
+How and why has the automotive industry changed in these years?
+How do these changes affect competitors?

 This industry, ever since Ford’s first innovations, has been one of the main contributors to capitalist expansion and growth and had never been challenged until the beginning of the 21st century.

-Millennials that by 2020 will account for 40% of US revenues, will spend hours online choosing their car, will have a lesser probability of opting for buying a car, and will instead prefer purchasing a “mobility service”.
+Millennials, who by 2020 will account for 40% of US revenues, will spend hours online choosing their car, will have a lesser probability of opting for buying a car, and will instead prefer purchasing a “mobility service.”
 They will select a vehicle based on the quantity and quality of the IoT (internet of things) integration of the vehicle and connection services (MP3, Bluetooth, Navigation Systems, and Mobile connectivity).

-Very different selection criteria from the older “Baby Boomers” or “Generation x” customers that spent hours with the retailers discussing other -more mechanical- characteristics.
+Very different selection criteria from the older “Baby Boomers” or “Generation X” customers who spent hours with the retailers discussing other -more mechanical- characteristics.

 The second element refers to the upright positioning of well-established firms that, as of the 2010s, must take into consideration the environmental impact they have.
 After what has been the most significant scandal of this industry, Volkswagen’s diesel gate, global attention has shifted to consumption and pollution KPIs, making the new hybrid and electric alternatives much more appealing.

-Giving a further look to this industry macro-environment, the PESTEL framework shows that:
+Giving a further look at this industry macro-environment, the PESTEL framework shows that:

-• Under a Political perspective, the industry is a victim of government’s constraints, since interests by national (Washington) and regional regulators are always prone to safeguard job places.
-Some glaring examples are the fine that Trump would have imposed on Ford when willing to relocate its production to Mexico.
-Also, the obligation he imposed on General Motors to produce ventilators for the COVID-19 outbreak, the lawsuits against Tesla when they cut off car dealers selling directly to customers.
+- From a political perspective, the industry is a victim of government constraints since interests by national (Washington) and regional regulators are always prone to safeguard job places.
+One glaring example is the fine that Trump would have imposed on Ford when it was willing to relocate its production to Mexico.
+Also, the obligation he imposed on General Motors to produce ventilators for the COVID-19 outbreak and the lawsuits against Tesla when they cut off car dealers selling directly to customers.

-• Under the Economic perspective, the industry of the US does not present concrete drawbacks.
-Being one of the world most robust economies, inflation is well-managed.
+- From the economic perspective, the industry of the US does not present concrete drawbacks.
+Being one of the world’s most robust economies, inflation is well-managed.
 Additionally, there is a disparity between classes of customers.
 Still, the majority of the population can borrow money to buy a low-level car, even in case of low disposable income.
-The purchasing power considerably limits the access to high-end vehicles.
+The purchasing power considerably limits access to high-end vehicles.

-• We have already addressed the socio-cultural issue rising from the shift of customer generation.
+- We have already addressed the socio-cultural issue arising from the shift of customer generation.
 In general, the industry is experiencing a change driven by the internet and the purchasing attitude towards “mobility services” rather than “cars” paired with the sustainability issue gaining the spotlight.

-• The Technological environment is being profoundly transformed both by the IoT systems to be embedded in the vehicles, by automation of production plants and by a new cleaner, hybrid or electric, engines.
-The incoming (r)evolution of this segment is also testified by the increasing amount of R&D expenses of the Tier 1 supplier in preparation for a future rise of electric vehicles market share.
+- The Technological environment is being profoundly transformed both by the IoT systems embedded in vehicles, by automation of production plants, and by new cleaner, hybrid, or electric engines.
+The incoming (r)evolution of this segment is also testified by the increasing amount of R&D expenses of the Tier 1 supplier in preparation for a future rise in electric vehicles market share.

-• The Environmental issue is tied to the technological one.
-As a paradigm of the 21st century, year after year, companies are becoming more aware and invest more in sustainability.
+- The Environmental issue is tied to the technological one.
+As a paradigm of the 21st century, year after year, companies are becoming more aware and investing more in sustainability.
 More and more manufacturers are presenting electric models to the public.

-In 2016, Tier 1 supplier had higher returns than the relatively supplied traditional carmakers.
-The supplier is predicted to earn the more upper portion of the investments that the carmaker will be obliged to do to avoid inevitable strategic shifts ($90 billion out of $110 billion between 2019 and 2025 only for fuel-saving technology).
+In 2016, Tier 1 suppliers had higher returns than the relatively supplied traditional carmakers.
+The supplier is predicted to earn the upper portion of the investments that the carmaker will be obliged to make to avoid inevitable strategic shifts ($90 billion out of $110 billion between 2019 and 2025 only for fuel-saving technology).

 These general considerations are…